Finding a business partner may seem hard, but finding your rhythm with your business partner is much harder.

 Without communication, nothing is going to get done.
 Not only should you and your partner communicate on a regular basis, but you should over-communicate.

 Talk with each other on a regular basis, find problems within the company and try to solve them together.
-In the beginning, I’d talk with your business partner every day.
+In the beginning, we’d talk with your business partner every day.
 After 5pm once everyone goes home is a perfect time to sync up.
 You don’t even need an agenda, just review your current thoughts.

 Reason #3: Roles